zefoy/ngx-dropzone-wrapper/README.md

 acceptedFiles     // Comma separated list of mime types or file extensions (Default: null).
 ```

-For more detailed documentation with all the supported dropzone options see [Dropzone documentation](http://www.dropzonejs.com/#configuration-options).
+For more detailed documentation with all the supported dropzone events / options see [Dropzone documentation](http://www.dropzonejs.com/#configuration-options).

 ##### Available control / helper functions (provided by the directive):